Kinark/pesawise/docs/configuring-calculators.md

 Configuring the calculators can be a little complicated, but it's the easier way to make a flexible system for adding new types of calculators.

-The calculators settings is divided in two parts, the variabled and the results.
+The calculators settings are divided in two parts, the variables and the results.
 Everything runs around the expression fields in each result.
 Everything is used primarily to declarate `variable_id's` (for both user inputs and rates references) to be used to calculate the result.

 ## Quick peak